dbwebb-se/mvc/example/symfony-doctrine/README.md

 The second video deals with CRUD methods in the controller and how to work with the entity class, the repository class and the Doctrine entity manager.

 [![YouTube video image](http://img.youtube.com/vi/vqqpae3vyPA/0.jpg)](http://www.youtube.com/watch?v=vqqpae3vyPA "Del 2")
+-->

 Preconditions
 --------------------------

-You have access to a Symfony app where you can perform this exercise within.
+You have access to a Symfony web app.